ManiMala720/React-Projects/README.md

 # React-Projects
-A collection of responsive web development projects built with HTML, CSS, and JavaScript, React.js.
+A collection of responsive web development projects built with HTML, CSS, JavaScript and React.js.
+**Link:**